basujindal/llm.cu/README.md

 # llm.cu

+- GPT-2 in CUDA
-GPT-2 small model from scratch in CUDA.
-All the kernels are written from scratch.
+- All the kernels are written from scratch

-Experiments are done on RTX 2060.
+- Experiments are done on RTX 2060

 ## Performance

+Time refers to generating 32 tokens starting from the 2016 till 2048 tokens.

-Iterration 1:
+Iteration 1: 48.5s

-- Generation from initial lenght of 2016 tokens = ~1.5s
+Iteration 2: ?

 ## Future Work

+- [ ] Use 3D grid for the MultiHeadAttention
 - [ ] Combine the kernels
 - [ ] Add tests
 - [ ] Use Flash Attention